daxmawal/StarPU-Inference-Server/docs/server_guide.md

-Update `model:` to match the absolute path of your TorchScript model and adjust the tensor shapes to the sequence length and hidden size exported by your training pipeline. **The sample assumes batches of size 1 and lets StarPU expand to `max_batch_size` at runtime.**
+Update `model:` to match the absolute path of your TorchScript model and adjust the tensor shapes to the sequence length and hidden size exported by your training pipeline. **The sample assumes batches of size 1 and lets the runtime expand to `max_batch_size` at runtime.**

 ## 4. Launch the inference server